Quick Start Tutorial

-Download the zip file from the Sprytile page.
+Download the zip file from the itch.io page.
+Sprytile can be downloaded for free, but donations are very much appreciated.

 In Blender, open User Preferences by going to

-File > User Preferences.
-Go to the Add-ons tab and press
+Edit > Preferences.
+Go to the Add-ons tab and press the

 With Sprytile installed and setup, let's start a new Blender file by going to